bourgeoisor/xivtodo/README.md

 ## Development

+### Frontend

-This project requires Node.js version 10+ as well as a Node package manager such as `npm` installed.
+The frontend requires Node.js version 10+ as well as a Node package manager such as `npm` installed.

-To install the required dependencies, run the following from the `xivtodo` directory:
+To install the required dependencies (including VueJS), run the following from the `xivtodo` directory:
 ```
 npm install
 ```